-Responsibility for Castle Rock Edinvar's activities rest with the Board as detailed in the Governance Handbook.
-The Places for People Group, including Castle Rock Edinvar, adopted a code of conduct based on the UK Corporate Governance Code.
+Responsibility for Castle Rock Edinvar's activities rests with the Board as detailed in the Governance Handbook.
+The Places for People Group, including Castle Rock Edinvar, adopted a code of conduct based on the UK Corporate Governance Code (UKCGC).

 Details of the Board members can be found listed on page 3 of these financial statements.
 The normal term of office is an initial three years.
-Extensions may be granted to Board members terms if approved by the Places for People Group Nominations and Governance Committee.
-The Board has a range of skills and experience which meet the UK Corporate Governance code requirements.
+Extensions may be granted to Board members' terms if approved by the Places for People Group Remuneration & Nominations Committee.
+The Board has a range of skills and experience which meet UKCGC requirements.
 The Board's approach to diversity, including gender, is consistent with that of the Group.
 Further information on this and the required disclosures are included in the consolidated financial statements which are available from the registered office address.
-In addition all directors have access to the Company Secretary for advice.
+In addition all directors have access to the Group Company Secretary for advice.

-During the current year four appointments were made and two resignations were received.
+During the year, the Association undertook a board evaluation with a view to refining governance arrangements.
+The scope of the board evaluation considered the number and requisite skills and experience of board members and the number and remit of board committees.
+As a consequence of discussions agreement was reached that the number of non-executive board members be reduced from seven to five.
+One further resignation was accepted during the financial year as a consequence of other external commitments.
 The Board has adopted guidelines for the appointment of directors which are in place and which have been observed throughout the year.
 Where new directors are required an external search consultancy will be used to ensure that new Board appointments made meet the needs of the business.
 All potential conflicts of interest including those of executive directors are recorded and minuted at each meeting and held in a register.

 The Board is well equipped to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct that are vital to the success of the Association.
 Induction is provided for new members joining the Board and regular updates are provided to refresh their skills and knowledge.
 Board members have a duty to exercise reasonable care, skill and diligence; a duty to promote the success of the Association; a duty to act within their powers; a duty to exercise independent judgment; a duty to avoid conflicts of interest; a duty not to accept benefits from third parties and a duty to declare any interest in a proposed transaction or arrangement.
-The Chair conducts an annual review of the performance of the Board, its committees and its individual directors.
+The Chair conducts an annual review of the performance of the Board, its committees and its individual board members.

 Appropriate levels of training are provided throughout the year.
-Changes to the strategic policies and regulatory requirements are presented to the Board and they are invited to attend the staff conference.
+Changes to the strategic policies and regulatory requirements are presented to the Board.

-The Managing Director provided a Governance Effectiveness review and assessment of adherence to the Board's adopted code of conduct for 2020/21 for the Places for People Group Nominations and Governance Committee.
+The Managing Director provided an assessment of adherence to the Board's adopted code of conduct for 2021/22 to the Places for People Group Board.
+The review further concluded that governance arrangements for the Association operated effectively and that the Board had operated effectively in the relevant period.